LernerLab/GuPPy/README.md

 ## Sample Data

 - [Sample data](https://northwestern.box.com/s/pmzpqey540gkftka669frax84ofk5f4h) for the user to go through the tool in the start.
 It has two sample data : 1) Clean Data 2) Data with artifacts.
-It also has a event timestamps file in  'csv' format to get an idea about the structure of the 'csv' file.
+It also has a control channel, signal channel and event timestamps file in  'csv' format to get an idea about the structure of the 'csv' file.

 ## Discussions